Talia-Albert1/PDSP/Procedures/Saturation Binding SOP.md

     2. Add 3H-Ligand to Well H (Refer to Formulas section or Spreadsheet)
     3. Perform a Serial Dilution (1:2) of **165 uL** up from well H to A
     4. Remove **25 uL** from Well A for radioactivity counts
+    5. Using a multichanel pipettor, Transfer **25 uL** into 6 columns of the Drug Plate

 ## Cold Ligand Addition